Springe direkt zu Inhalt

 Please register for Office Hours here.

-Bafög: If you need my confirmation and signature on "Formblatt 5," please prepare all the documentation you feel I need in order to confirm what you want me to confirm, pre-complete all the forms, so they only require my signature, then make an appointment for my office hour, and bring along the entire batch.
+Bafög: If you need a confirmation and signature on "Formblatt 5," please prepare all the documentation you feel is needed in order to confirm what you want confirmed, pre-complete all the forms, so they only require a signature, then send it to Sarah Grünewald at sarahbonig01@zedat.fu-berlin.de.

 Michael Goebel is the Einstein Professor in Global History, the Co-Director of the Frankreich-Zentrum, and the Deputy Director of the Friedrich-Meinecke-Institut.
 Prior to his arrival at Freie Universität Berlin in 2021, he was the Pierre du Bois Chair “Europe and the World” at the Geneva Graduate Institute.
 Since the completion of his Ph.D. at University College London in 2006, he also held positions at the Institute of Historical Research, London, the European University Institute, Freie Universität Berlin, and Harvard University.